During a mental health crisis, an individual may be involuntarily detained through a mental health hold.

 - Physician will write AMA discharge order

-- Care team will ask patient or patient’s legal guardian to read and sign the Discharge Against Medical Advice form.
+- Care team will ask patient or patient’s legal guardian to read and sign the leaving Against Medical Advice form.

 - The signatures on the form will be witnessed and the form will be placed in the patient’s medical record.

-Please note, discharging against medical advice may impact insurance coverage of care.
+Please note, leaving against medical advice may impact insurance coverage of care.
 Check with your insurance provider to verify coverage.